Wednesday, 2 May 2018

 More from me on the Alliterative Revival!

 In the meantime, I am now working on King Arthur's Death, widely regarded as second only to Gawain in all the poems of the Alliterative Revival.
-If you would like to help this new translation become reality too, I would indeed be honoured.
-If you have already pledged for Gawain, or have ordered a de luxe copy through my website, please use the promotion code on the cardboard bookmark supplied with your copy of the book to receive a special saving on any pledge option up to £100 (or use the ).
+If you would like to help this new translation become reality too - receiving a de luxe collector's edition and having your name in the back of every copy sold - I would indeed be honoured.
 To help my latest illustrated translation to become reality, please click here.

 Image:Livre de Chasse of Gaston Febus